snowdj/bradonomics.github.io/_posts/2014-08-01-baseline-report-july-2014.md

 ---
-layout: noimage
+layout: post
 title: July 2014 Expense Report for Chiang Mai Thailand
 headline: Baseline Report July 2014
-modified:
+sub-heading:
-excerpt: Living for less than $400 per month in Chiang Mai? $500 per month is no longer the exception, it's the rule.
+description: Living for less than $400 per month in Chiang Mai? $500 per month is no longer the exception, it's the rule.
-category: Baseline Report
+category: baseline report
-tags: [Chiang Mai, Personal Finance]
-image: July2014-Expenses-Pie-Graph.jpg
-teaser: July2014-Expenses-Pie-Graph.jpg
+featured-image:
+permalink:
 ---

 With so many people talking about how much it cost to live in Chiang Mai, I thought I'd add some additional analysis this month.